ghc-proposals/ghc-proposals/proposals/0000-forunique_quantifier.rst

 2. Forunique type variable "grabs" type variables external to this signature only

-3. Forunique type variables are always written to one-to-one corresponded order to ``forall`` order.
+3. Forunique type variables are always written to one-to-one corresponded order to ``forall`` order

+4. Forunique type variables could have own names (regardless from depended ``forall`` type variables)

-4. If Forunique type variable is unused in this signature it could be wildcarded
+5. If Forunique type variable is unused in this signature it could be wildcarded

-5. If Forunique type variable is unused in this signature it could be omitted iff it is placed after all used type variables.
+6. If Forunique type variable is unused in this signature it could be omitted iff it is placed after all used type variables

-6. For nested dependencies ``forunique`` we use comma to separate ``forall`` type variables from nearest to farthest variables
+7. For nested dependencies ``forunique`` we use comma to separate ``forall`` type variables from nearest to farthest variables

-7. Two different Forunique type variables in same signature cannot "grab" the same external type variable
+8. Two different Forunique type variables in same signature cannot "grab" the same external type variable

-8. In one signature Forunique type variables cannot have same names as Forall type variables is the same signature.
+9. In one signature Forunique type variables cannot have same names as Forall type variables is the same signature

-9. All or nothing rule to be backward compatible with ``ScopedTypeVariables`` extension
+10. All or nothing rule to be backward compatible with ``ScopedTypeVariables`` extension

 Extension